 The GTC is not an obvious mobility car choice as it is low slung, bumpy by definition and though it has excellent space for a coupe it can hardly be described as overly practical, but good looking and good value it defiantly is.
-The 165bhp two litre diesel with a six speed automatic offers 49.7 miles per gallon and 0-62 mph in a hot hatch 8.4 seconds.
-In the basic ‘Sport’ you do not suffer for spec, electric windows, air conditioning, 18? alloy wheels, DAB radio and cruise control are all standard.
+The 140bhp 1.4 turbo petrol with a six speed automatic offers 41.5 miles per gallon and 0-62 mph in a hot hatch 9 seconds.
+In the basic ‘Sport’ you do not suffer for spec, electric windows, air conditioning, 18″ alloy wheels, DAB radio and cruise control are all standard.

 The latest VW Golf, the seventh, builds on the reputation of nearly 40 years of the Golf, the latest model is the biggest, most comfortable and best equipped yet, great to drive with a collection of cracking engines.
 The 1.6 Diesel in the excellent SE trim, with 105bhp can return 72.4 miles per gallon with the 7 speed DSG automatic transmission.

 The latest Ford Focus is the perfect all rounder, good to drive, practical and cheap to run.
-The excellent Powershift gearbox is fitted to the 125 brake horse power 1.6 litre petrol engine that will return 44.1 miles per gallon.
+The excellent Powershift gearbox is fitted to the 125 brake horse power 123bhp 1.0 litre petrol engine that will return 51.4 miles per gallon or the 1.5 118bhp diesel that can return 67.3 mpg.
 The new Focus has an upgraded interior complete with 8″ touchscreen.
-Pricing is excellent a Titanium Focus is £95 Advance Payment.

 The new Nissan Note is a departure from its boxy predecessor, this new car is lower and wider than the outgoing model and the sloping roof gives it a contemporary look.
 The all new supercharged 1.2 litre three cylinder petrol engine paired with a CVT (continuous variable transmission) automatic box with economy of 54 miles per gallon and acceleration to 62mph of 12.2 seconds makes for an excellent combination.